Federico Accornero: Club career

 Born and raised in Genoa, Accornero started playing football at grassroots clubs Polis Genova and Foce, before joining Genoa's youth academy in 2011.
 He came through the club's youth ranks, reaching the final of the under-17 national championship in 2021, while starting playing for the under-19 squad in the same year.

-On 6 March 2023, Accornero made his professional debut for Genoa, coming on as a substitute for Albert Guðmundsson at the 82th minute of a 4–0 Serie B win against Cosenza.
+On 6 March 2023, Accornero made his professional debut for Genoa, coming on as a substitute for Albert Guðmundsson in the 82nd minute of a 4–0 Serie B win against Cosenza.
+At the end of the campaign, he was involved in a double promotion, as Genoa's first team returned to Serie A after just one year, while the Primavera squad gained automatic promotion back to the Campionato Primavera 1.

+On 27 July 2023, Accornero joined Serie C club Pescara on a season-long loan.
+On 6 August, he scored his first professional goal in a 6–2 Coppa Italia defeat to Reggiana.

+On 1 September 2024, Accornero made his Serie A debut for Genoa, as a late substitute in a 0–2 loss to Hellas Verona.

+On 17 January 2025, Accornero was loaned by Trento in Serie C.

+On 16 July 2025, Accornero signed a three-season contract with Carrarese in Serie B.

 International career

 Accornero has represented Italy at various youth international levels, having played for the under-15, under-16, under-18 and under-19 national teams.

 He was included in the squad that took part in the 2022 Mediterranean Games in Oran, Algeria, where Italy eventually won the silver medal after losing to France in the final match.

 Style of play

 Accornero started playing football as a central midfielder, before being moved to an attacking role.
 Despite operating mainly as a number 10, he can also play as an advanced forward or a left winger.

 An ambidextrous forward, he has been regarded for his agility, his dribbling skills and his work rate.
 Moreover, he has shown to be equally effective as an assist-man and a goal-scorer.

 Although he was compared to Alexis Sánchez due to his characteristics, he cited Albert Guðmundsson and Mattia Aramu, two of his team-mates at Genoa, as his biggest sources of inspiration.